 By far, the easiest way to deposit money into M1 Spend is to use a linked bank account.
 Just click on the transfer tab to start sending money to your account.
 You can use an external bank account to fund your M1 Spend and M1 investment portfolio.

-Many investors choose to set up a recurring transfer every month to ensure that they continue to grow their portfolios.
-The integration of the Smart Transfer feature empowers you to put your investing on autopilot.
+Many investors choose to set up a calendar-based automatic transfer every month to ensure that they continue to grow their portfolios.
+The integration of the Smart Transfer feature empowers you to put your investing on autopilot with automatic transfers.

 Alternatively, you can use traditional brokerage or retirement accounts to bring some of your funds on board.
 Just click the “Account Transfer” button and upload a statement from whichever account you intend to use to transfer the money.